Report: Bucks-Celtics, Grizzlies-Warriors Among NBA Christmas Day Games

-Report: Bucks-Celtics, Grizzlies-Warriors among NBA Christmas games originally appeared on NBC Sports Chicago
+Report: Bucks-Celtics, Grizzlies-Warriors among NBA Christmas games originally appeared on NBC Sports Boston

 The NBA knows it is going to have to compete with the NFL on Christmas Day this year, and it appears to be bringing the heat.